Hand-counted ballots, voter ID rules: How GOP lawmakers want to change Ohio elections

 “This totally upends our current election system in several different ways,” said Collin Marozzi, deputy policy director for the American Civil Liberties Union of Ohio.

-Ohioans would be required to provide a BMV-issued driver's license or state ID to register to vote and vote by mail, unless they have a religious objection to being photographed.
+Ohioans would be required to provide a Bureau of Motor Vehicles-issued driver’s license or state ID to register to vote and vote by mail, unless they have a religious objection to being photographed.
 Voters can currently use their Social Security number.

 Counties would have to hand-count ballots if voters approve the procedure in a general election.
 To put the question on the ballot, a group must submit a petition signed by 2% of voters in the county.

-Voters who are flagged as non-citizens have 30 days to confirm their citizenship to election officials, or their registration would be canceled.
+Voters flagged as non-citizens have 30 days to confirm their citizenship with election officials, or their registration will be canceled.

 Absentee ballots that aren’t properly sealed in envelopes wouldn’t be counted unless the voter appears at the board of elections to seal it.